PLATO RESIDENTIAL WEEK

 Consider bringing a book, a ball, tennis racket and shoes or some social games for free time.

-It’s fine to bring a laptop in case you need to work, but its recommend to leave behind to get the most out of the week.
+It’s fine to bring a laptop in case you need to work, but it's recommend to leave your computer behind to get the most out of the week.

 Bath towels and all bedding, including linen, pillows, pillowcases and blankets will be provided.